umbraco/UmbracoDocs/10/umbraco-cms/extending/packages/types-of-packages.md

 ## Package zip files

 {% hint style="warning" %}
-zip file packages are only available for Umbraco CMS 8 and earlier versions.
+Zip file packages are only available for Umbraco CMS 8 and earlier versions.

 Refer to the [NuGet Packages](#nuget-packages) section above, if your website is using Umbraco 10 or a later version.
 {% endhint %}